onepanelio/core-docs/docs/reference/workflows/metrics.md

     json.dump(metrics, f)
 ```

-Once the Workflow task completes, you can view these metrics under **Artifacts** in the task info panel.
+Once the Workflow task completes, you can view these metrics under **Artifacts** in the task info panel:

 ![](../../../static/img/metrics-230759.png)